theappbusiness/accessibility-guidelines/README.md

 * [Order of elements in code:](guidelines/1.3.2.md) Make sure that elements appear in a logical reading order in code, so that they are presented in a meaningful order to screen reader users.

-* [Instructions don't rely on sensory characteristics:]() Do not use colour, size, shape, sound or location as the only way to convey any instruction.
+* [Instructions don't rely on sensory characteristics:]() If you give tips or instructions, don't assume that users can perceive colour, size, shape, sound, or the location of elements on screen.

-* [Orientation:](guidelines/1.3.4.md) Make sure a page's view is not locked to either horizontal or vertical only, unless this is essential.
+* [Orientation:](guidelines/1.3.4.md) Make sure a page's view is not locked to either portrait or landscape mode, unless this is essential.

 * [Purpose of text fields:]() If a text input field collects information about the user, identify its specific purpose in code (e.g. email, password, street address).